 Mary Jane uses the following materials in this course:

-I always use reference materials for making textures to create a sense of believability in my file image.
-In this case I used the images of sky, grass, and trees.
-I'm Mary Jane Begin and this is Artist at Work: Textures.
+I always use referenced materials when making textures to create a sense of believability in my final image.
+In this case, I used the images of sky, grass, and trees.
+I'm Mary Jane Begin, and this is Artist at Work: Textures.